eashwar/eash.dev/_posts/2018-01-30-now-playing.md

 ---
-title: now-playing current
+title: now-playing computer
 layout: post
 ---
 Made on {{ page.date | date: "%b %-d, %Y" }}
 ## [now-playing: spotify for bash]({{page.url}})

-This is a command line tool to control basic spotify playback from a bash terminal. play/pause, skip, seek, and view the current playing song, without having to move away from the terminal! (click Read more to see a gif preview.)
+This is a command line tool to control basic spotify playback from a bash terminal. play/pause, skip, seek, and view the current playing song, without having to move away from the terminal!
+Check out the GIF below.

 <!--more-->